Designing generalized elegant Bell inequalities in higher dimensions from a Tsirelson bound: Introduction

-Reflecting on the aforementioned possibilities provided by Bell inequalities, it is of prime importance to derive them such that their maximal violations are obtained from desirable features, for example maximal entanglement \cite{Clauser69,Burhman05,Son06,Ji08,Liang09,deVincente15,Salavrakos17,Kaniewski19,Tavakoli21}, mutually unbiased bases (MUBs) \cite{Kaniewski19,Tavakoli21}, or symmetric informationally complete POVM elements (SICs) \cite{Gisin09,Tavakoli21}.
-As is well known, Clauser-Horne-Shimony-Holt Bell inequality is the case in which the maximal violation can be obtained from maximal entanglement and Pauli operators having MUBs as their eigenstates.
-There exists another bipartite Bell inequality so-called Gisin's elegant Bell inequality (EBI) \cite{Gisin09},
+As is well known, CHSH Bell inequality is the case for which the maximal violation can be obtained from maximal entanglement and Pauli operators having MUBs as their eigenstates.
+There exists another bipartite Bell inequality so-called Gisin's elegant Bell inequality (EBI) \cite{Gisin07},

 also optimally violated by maximally entangled state.
 The expectation value of the product outcomes of Alice's $x$-th measurement and Bob's $y$-th measurement is denoted by $E_{xy}$.
-Quantum bound for EBI is proven as $4\sqrt{3}\simeq6.9282>6$ \cite{Acin16}.
+Quantum bound for EBI is proved to be $4\sqrt{3}\simeq6.9282>6$ \cite{Acin16}.
 What makes EBI more interesting is that its violation is obtained from the case where the local measurements of each subsystem is constructed by MUBs and SICs respectively.
-As first remarked by Gisin, the geometrical symmetries in the optimal measurement settings of EBI are clearly revealed when they are mapped on Bloch's sphere \cite{Gisin09}.
-Three eigenstates defining three projective measurements of Alice form three mutually orthogonal vectors on Bloch sphere and four eigenstates of Bob's side make a tetrahedron \cite{Gisin09}.
-Original EBI has been used in several fields of quantum information, including DI randomness certification \cite{Acin16,Andersson18}, DI certification of non-projective measurement \cite{Smania20,Roy23}, and for other tasks \cite{Chen21,Tavakoli17,Ghorai18}.
-Self-testing property of EBI has also been studied in \cite{Andersson17}.
+As first remarked by Gisin, the geometrical symmetries in the optimal measurements of EBI are clearly revealed when they are mapped on Bloch's sphere \cite{Gisin07}.
+Three eigenstates defining three projective measurements of Alice form three mutually orthogonal vectors on Bloch sphere and Bob's four eigenstates make a tetrahedron \cite{Gisin07}.
+EBI has been applied for several tasks in quantum information field, including DI randomness certification \cite{Acin16,Andersson18}, DI certification of non-projective measurement \cite{Smania20,Roy23}, and other tasks \cite{Chen21,Tavakoli17,Ghorai18}.
+Self-testing property of EBI is studied in \cite{Andersson17}.